 The “Adult and Child Consortium for Health Outcomes Research and Delivery Science” or ACCORDS was established as a new Consortium in 2014, although it actually joined two programs that had been highly collaborative for the previous ten years, the Colorado Health Outcomes Program (COHO founded in 1998) and the Children’s Outcomes Research Program (COR founded in 2002).
-Both Programs had grown enormously in recent years as funding sources had evolved to favor health services, comparative effectiveness, patient-centered outcomes and dissemination/implementation (D/I) research, which the research focus areas of both Programs.
+Both Programs had grown enormously in recent years as funding sources had evolved to favor health services, comparative effectiveness, patient-centered outcomes and dissemination/implementation (D/I) research, the areas of research focus for both Programs.

 ACCORDS focuses on the entire life spectrum as well as on “delivery science,” encompassing comparative effectiveness, patient-centered outcomes and implementation and dissemination research.
-The Consortium covers an array of research areas which are fully integrated to share key administrative and research resources, thereby achieving economies of scale.
 Infrastructure support is provided jointly from the Children’s Hospital Colorado (CHC) and the Dean’s Office, SOM.

 ACCORDS functions as both an actual and virtual consortium, with a group of investigators from multiple disciplines who have their primary office on-site and a much larger group affiliating with ACCORDS personnel, programs and cores while maintaining an off-site research home.
 Currently, 46 investigators, 25 research assistants, 12 biostatisticians/analysts and 9 administrative and information technology personnel have office space with ACCORDS.
-Over a hundred additional investigators interface with the program, primarily for consultation or to attend educational offerings.
-Collaborating investigators represent all School of Medicine departments, as well the School of Public Health, the School of Pharmacy and the Nursing School.
+Over a hundred additional investigators interface with the program, primarily for consultation or collaboration, to participate in training fellowships or to attend educational offerings.
+Collaborating investigators represent all School of Medicine departments, as well the School of Public Health, the School of Pharmacy and the School of Nursing.
 The Consortium serves as an incubator for research ideas, fosters interdisciplinary collaboration, as well as the development of focused areas of research of national prominence.

 The mission of ACCORDS is to improve health, both locally and nationally, by supporting state-of-the-art outcomes and community translational research to guide clinical practice and policy.